bystep15/google-diff-match-patch/README.txt

 * Includes speed test (this is a separate bundle for other languages).

 Python:
+* Two versions, one for Python 2.x, the other for Python 3.x.
 * Runs 10x faster under PyPy than CPython.

 Demos: